 National Day for Truth and Reconciliation

-Each year, September 30 marks the National Day for Truth and Reconciliation, a day for all Canadians to pause, recognize and learn from the history and ongoing impacts of the residential school system on Indigenous peoples in Canada.
+Each year, September 30 marks the National Day for Truth and Reconciliation, a day for all Canadians to reflect on the history and legacy of the residential school system.

 To learn more about Coquitlam’ commitment to Reconciliation, visit coquitlam.ca/reconciliation.